The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Introduction

 From an evolutionary viewpoint, guilt is envisaged as an in-built mechanism that tends to prevent wrongdoing.
 Internal suffering and the need to alleviate it press an agent to their admission after wrongs are enacted, involving costly apology or penance, a change to correct behaviour, and an expectation of forgiveness to dispel the guilt-induced suffering.
-The hypothesis then, is that within a population the emergence of guilt and its effects is evolutionary advantageous compared to a guilt free population.
-Moreover, the magnitude of the advantage presumably depends on the population's actual network structure, since it governs who is in touch with whom \citep{Szabo2007,barabasi2014linked}, and determines the extent to which the social costs of guilt are globally worthwhile.
+The hypothesis then is that within a population, the emergence of guilt and its effects are evolutionary advantageous compared to a guilt-free population.
+Moreover, the magnitude of the advantage presumably depends on the population's actual network structure, since it governs who is in touch with whom and affected by whom \citep{Szabo2007,barabasi2014linked}, and determines the extent to which the social costs of guilt are globally worthwhile.

-Inspired by the discussed psychological and evolutionary studies of guilt and cooperation in networks \citep{santos:2008:nature,szabo:2007jt,barabasi2014linked}, here we provide a theoretical account of the evolution of costly guilt-prone behaviours in the context of distributed Multi-Agent Systems (MAS), with the overarching aim of achieving insights for the design and engineering of cooperative, self-organised systems.
+Inspired by the discussed psychological and evolutionary studies of guilt and cooperation in networks \citep{santos:2008:nature,szabo:2007jt,barabasi2014linked,guo2023third,cimpeanu2023social, flores2024evolution, Xia2023, zhou2025}, here we provide a theoretical account of the evolution of costly guilt-prone behaviours in the context of distributed Multi-Agent Systems (MAS), with the overarching aim of achieving new insights for the design and engineering of cooperative, self-organised systems.
 Resorting to methods from Evolutionary Game Theory (EGT) and agent-based simulations \citep{sigmund:2010bo,perc2017statistical}, we study the evolution of social vs non-social aware guilt in differently structured populations.